jkenney0501/dbt_superstore_dim_model/README.md

 The last very important part of using dbt -  CI/CD part of your pipeline!

 Typically, we develop three different jobs.
-  - continuous delivery (Slim CI job triggered on a pull request/merge after testsing passes for new changes)
+  - Continuous delivery (Slim CI job triggered on a pull request/merge after testing passes for new changes)
-  - continous deployment (M-F at 12am)
+  - Continous deployment (M-F at 12am)
-  - weekly full refresh (in case of missing increments)
+  - Weekly full refresh (in case of missing increments)

 CI Example (on merge):
 <img src="assets/slim_ci_job.png" width="1000">